 Provides a critical overview of the historical and contemporary health and health disparities research, relevant literature and policies as essential context for understanding how to achieve health equity.
-The social and biological determinants of health and health disparities are also critically examined in light of political, economic, cultural, legal and ethical issues.
+The social and biological determinants of health and health disparities are also critically examined considering political, economic, cultural, legal and ethical issues.